sqlitecloud/docs/src/pages/docs/commands/list-keywords.md

 ---
 title: LIST KEYWORDS
-description: The LIST KEYWORDS command returns a rowset that contains a list of SQLite reserved keywords.
+description: The LIST KEYWORDS command returns a rowset that contains a list of SQLite reserved keywords
 ---

 ## Syntax